mtb-pmbus 1.2.0.1772

 Callback Handling

-The PMBus Middleware provides multiple callbacks.
-Almost all callbacks are called inside the ISR handler, so these callback functions must be optimized for usage in ISR.
+The PMBus middleware provides multiple callbacks for both Target and Controller modes.
+Almost all callbacks are called inside the ISR handler, so these callback functions must be optimized for the usage in ISR.

 Each command may have its own callback.
 This callback is registered in the command config structure, see mtb_pmbus_stc_config_cmd_t::callback.
 The list of events is available in mtb_pmbus_cmd_events_t.
 The callback is called only with one event at a specific time moment.

-The callback can return the bool value, this value is ignored for all events except MTB_PMBUS_CMD_WRITE_BYTE.
+The callback can return the bool value, this value is ignored for all events except MTB_PMBUS_CMD_WRITE_BYTE and MTB_PMBUS_CMD_MATCH.
 For the MTB_PMBUS_CMD_WRITE_BYTE event, the return value will indicate which response (true - ACK, false - NACK) to send after receiving the data byte.
 The MTB_PMBUS_CMD_WRITE_BYTE event is triggered only for data bytes, for example, byte-count byte for Block Write/Read is completely handled inside the middleware.
+For MTB_PMBUS_CMD_MATCH, NACK command is possible if the command is not ready to be processed.

 Events visualization for write transfer: